 P & G or Preliminary and General are costs such as waste bins, temporary power supplies, cleaning of buildings, temporary hoarding, protection of fencing, access, or any other project-related expenses that are not directly related to anyone’s trade in particular.
 The main contractor usually allows for these costs to save each trade from the need to charge individually for their own items.

 As a rule of thumb, the P & G project management cost for a simple refurbishment project is between $15-$20 /m2.

-- How old is the building and/or it a listed building?
-There can tend to be complications with older buildings as normal wear, and tear can take its toll, while if space is within a listed building, there can be an increased level of paperwork required before any fit-out can begin which can impact costs
+- How old is the building, and is it a listed building?
+There can tend to be complications with older buildings as normal wear and tear can take its toll, while if space is within a listed building, there can be an increased level of paperwork required before any fit-out can begin, which can impact costs

 After listing down the factors above, you and your team should make a rundown to arrive at the budget beneficial to the company and the office fit-out that you all desire.
 Budgeting for a fit-out might cause a headache, but focused planning and evaluation will pave for a successful fit-out project!